 \subsection{Outline of the paper}

-We now outline the organization of the paper and the main ideas, emphasizing the difficulties that arise in the four-dimensional noncollapsed setting.
-Throughout this discussion, $(M^4,g,f)$ denotes a steady soliton satisfying \hyperref[assumption:A1]{(A1)}--\hyperref[assumption:A4]{(A4)} and $g(t)$ denotes the canonical Ricci flow induced by $g$ with $g(0)=g$.
+We now outline the organization of the paper and the main ideas.
+Unless otherwise stated, throughout this discussion $(M^4,g,f)$ denotes a steady soliton satisfying \hyperref[assumption:A1]{(A1)}--\hyperref[assumption:A4]{(A4)}, and $g(t)$ denotes the canonical Ricci flow induced by $g$ with $g(0)=g$.